nathanallen/truetruetrain/README.md

 ###Problem Description: Trains

-Problem:  The local commuter railroad services a number of towns in Kiwiland.
-Because of monetary concerns, all of the tracks are 'one-way.'
-That is, a route from Kaitaia to Invercargill does not imply the existence of a route from Invercargill to Kaitaia.
-In fact, even if both of these routes do happen to exist, they are distinct and are not necessarily the same distance!

-The purpose of this problem is to help the railroad provide its customers with information about the routes.
-In particular, you will compute the distance along a certain route, the number of different routes between two towns, and the shortest route between two towns.

 Input:  A directed graph where a node represents a town and an edge represents a route between two towns.
 The weighting of the edge represents the distance between the two towns.
 A given route will never appear more than once, and for a given route, the starting and ending town will not be the same town.